 The best policies and investments have data at their foundation.
-Through a series of dashboards, data from the last two decades will provide Oregonians new access to cross-program information on a range of education, child welfare, and other indicators of well-being.
-By bringing together data from five state agencies and enabling us to examine the health and well-being of children over time, OCID will allow us to target our investments, evaluate their return, and hold ourselves accountable to the results.
+Through a series of dashboards, analyses, and interactive displays, data from the last two decades will provide Oregonians new access to cross-program information on a range of education, child welfare, and other indicators of well-being.
+By bringing together data from across state agencies and enabling us to examine the health and well-being of children over time, OCID will allow us to target our investments, evaluate their return, and hold ourselves accountable to the results.

 OCID compiles data by family where possible instead of by agency, giving us a full picture of how different programs across state government have interacted with similar children and families over time.
 As we examine the pathways groups of children and families take through state services, we will be able to identify where we can make improvements at critical contact points to better serve them.